Shared Appreciation Mortgage: All You Need to Know

 For borrowers who may have a weaker credit score or lack the money for a larger down payment, a SAM may be an option to obtain a more manageable mortgage payment.

 SAMs can have other contingencies and variations that may also alter the overall appeal of the loan to a borrower.
-One such example is a SAM with a phase-out clause.
-A phase-out clause for a SAM works by reducing (or eliminating) the amount of interest owed to the lender over time, as the borrower does not sell the home and makes timely mortgage payments.
+In some cases, the obligation to share the home’s appreciation with the lender remains in place until you sell the home.
+In other SAMs, the requirement to share appreciation with the lender may expire after a certain time frame or may be phased out over the life of the loan.
+A phase-out clause works by reducing (or eliminating) the amount of interest owed to the lender over time, as the borrower does not sell the home and makes timely mortgage payments.
 The idea behind the phase-out clause is that the lender recoups money through the additional payments of interest and principal.
 This allows the lender to forgo its share of the appreciation after a sale.

 Shared appreciation mortgages are less common in for standard residential real estate deals because of the variety of mortgage options available to homeowners.
 Rather, SAMs may be more popular in the case of house flipping or other investment situations.
 House flippers can benefit from the lowered interest rate, which can lower carry costs while remodeling the home for resale.